-I have a custom Python package on my project where some functionality implemented on Cython.
-We use it to speed up some of the slowest parts of our code — the syntax is pretty close (it can be identical except some imports) to regular Python.
-Cython compiled to .so libraries and it has support for fast access to NumPy arrays.
+In my project, I have a custom Python package that has part of its functionality implemented on Cython.
+We use it to accelerate some of the slowest parts of our code — the syntax is pretty close to regular Python (it can be absolutely identical except for some imports).
+Cython compiled with .so libraries can directly access low-level arrays of numpy.

 ImportError: No module named Cython.Build

-In order to fix it you can wrap your cythonize function into dummy closure:
+In order to fix this, you can wrap the cythonize function in a dumb closure:

 try: from Cython.Build import cythonize except ImportError: # create closure for deferred import def cythonize (*args, ** kwargs ): from Cython.Build import cythonize return cythonize(*args, ** kwargs)